In Her Words: Patricia Haley

 What or who have been your biggest supports?
 Who makes up your cancer tribe?

 My friends and family overwhelmed me with love and support.
 Probably one of the best things about having cancer was the incredible outpour of love.
-It not only made this ordeal bearable, it changed me as a person.
+It not only made this ordeal bearable, but it also changed me as a person.
 Overall, my friendships and relationships are much deeper, and I think I am less judgmental and more grateful.
 It is also a special gift to have the opportunity to tell people how you really feel about them and to hear how they really feel about you.

 What has been one of the most challenging aspects of the experience for you?